csorbakristof/learning_ai/SmartdocKitolto/prompts.md

 ---

 The SmartDoc system told me: "A dátumot n, nn, hnn, hhnn, éhhnn, ééhhnn, ééééhhnn, éééé-hh-nn, éééé.hh.nn vagy éééé. hh. nn formátumban lehet megadni."
 According to this, modify the VBA macro to export all dates in the format YYYYMMDD.

+---

+Now lets test the csv2pdf feature.
+Please start your python script to process all CSV files in the root directory of the project.

+---

+Modify the python script to wait 5 seconds after every web browser operation.
+Put this 5 second into a constant in the beginning of the file so it is easy to modify.

+---

+Temporarily comment out the "CSV => HTML" button click in the python script.
+Instead of that, wait for the user to perform this click in the browser manually.
+Then, resume the process.

+(Nem mondtam neki, hogy a konzolban várjon jelzésre...)

+---

+You keep on failing to start the script because you are in the wrong directory, fail to change it, or forget to start the virtual environment.
+Create a batch file in the root directory to automate these steps.

+---

+There is an issue with the copy-pasting of the CSV content into the textfield on the website.
+I copied the content what you pasted in into the file #file:delme.txt .
+You copy-pasted the content of #file:Minta Béka.csv .
+In the beginning of your pasting, there is some special character which is not in there in the original CSV file.
+Fix the python script not to send that special character.

+(Szerintem BOM hiba, javította.)

+---

+Make the README.md up-to-date w.r.t. how to start the two features of the project after each other.
+Mention the batch file you created to start the python script.